Group Testing: An Information Theory Perspective: DD: Definite defectives

-With this result in place, we can establish the following: \begin{enumerate} \item If $C = \max \{ \alpha, 1 - \alpha \} + \epsilon \geq 1-\alpha + \epsilon$, then \eqref{eq:Gmean} gives that $\EE G \leq n^{\alpha - \epsilon} \ll k$ (since $k = \Theta(n^{\alpha})$).
-In other words, the number of possible defectives is close to the number of true defectives, so the true defectives should not get `drowned out'.
-This choice of $C$ leads to the rate \eqref{DDBern} using \eqref{eq:bincoeffequiv} as before. \item As shown in \cite{Sca18}, Theorem \ref{DDub} provides the best possible achievable rate for DD with Bernoulli testing, so any further improvements require changing either the algorithm or the test design, not just the analysis.
+\begin{remark} We conclude this section with the following remarks. \begin{enumerate} \item As shown in \cite{scarlett-johnson}, Theorem \ref{DDub} provides the best possible achievable rate for DD with Bernoulli testing, so any further improvements require changing either the detection algorithm or the test design, not just the analysis.
 For $\alpha \ge 1/2$, such a claim is trivially deduced from an observation that no algorithm can do better under Bernoulli testing.
-For $\alpha < 1/2$, taking $C = \max \{ \alpha, 1 - \alpha \} - \epsilon = 1-\alpha - \epsilon$ in \eqref{eq:Gmean} gives $\EE G \asym k n^{\epsilon} \gg k$ which leads to a large number of true defectives getting `drowned out' by the nondefectives that are marked as possible defectives. \end{enumerate} \end{remark}
+For $\alpha < 1/2$, taking $C = \max \{ \alpha, 1 - \alpha \} - \epsilon = 1-\alpha - \epsilon$ in \eqref{eq:G_avg} gives $\EE(G) \gg k$, which leads to a large number of true defectives getting `drowned out' by the nondefectives that are marked as possible defectives. \item With the exception of SSS, the DD algorithm achieves the highest rate under the Bernoulli test design among the simple algorithms surveyed in this chapter.
+This will also be the case under the improved near-constant tests-per-item design in Section \ref{sec:near_constant}.
+For the Bernoulli design, we note that an algorithm called \emph{separate decoding of items} achieves slightly higher rates when $\theta$ is very small, in particular approaching $\ln 2 \simeq 0.693$ as $\theta \to 0$.
+Since this algorithm is primarily targeted at noisy settings, we defer its description to Section \ref{sec:separate}. \end{enumerate} \end{remark}